SalmaMYassin/blue-bank-single/README.md

 _ps. make sure port 8080 on your localhost is available_

 Added CI/CD on GitHub Actions

+####_You can find a postman collection: [BlueBank Backend Assessment.postman_collection.json](https://github.com/SalmaMYassin/blue-bank-single/blob/master/BlueBank%20Backend%20Assessment.postman_collection.json) with All the exposed APIs_
 ## Exposed APIs:

 ### Customer APIs: